Adroiti/docs-for-code-review-tools/Cppcheck/nanInArithmeticExpression.md

-Pattern: Nan in arithmetic expression
+Pattern: `NaN`/`Inf` in arithmetic expression

 Issue: -

 ## Description

-Using NaN/Inf in a computation.
+Using `NaN`/`Inf` in a computation.
 Although nothing bad really happens, it is suspicious.

 ## Further Reading